-I stayed at the London School of Hygiene and Tropical Medicine to complete a PhD in anthropology, supervised by Judith Green and Justin Waring.
-My doctoral research explored the intersection of publics, professionals, knowledge, and place in the politics of healthcare, through the case of hospital closures.
-The findings were published in Social Science and Medicine.
+I stayed at the London School of Hygiene and Tropical Medicine to complete a PhD in anthropology.
+My doctoral research explored the intersection of publics, professionals, knowledge, and place in the politics of healthcare, through the case of hospital closures in England.
 Whilst at the LSHTM I convened, with Oliver Bonnington, the London Medical Sociology Study Group.
 Following my PhD I was part of a workshop on 'Decentering health policy: Narratives, resistance, and practices' at the Centre for British Studies, University of California, Berkeley.
 My paper on sedimented governance in the English NHS was published as a chapter in Decentring Health Policy: Learning from British Experiences in Healthcare Governance (Routledge) edited by Mark Bevir and Justin Waring.
 My postdoctoral research, at University College London, was on the governance of quality and safety in hospitals.
 I joined the School of Health Sciences in 2018.

 I am interested in social science approaches to healthcare policy and governance, organisation, professional communities, and care practices.
 I am currently studying the role of clinical leaders in healthcare governance.